Abandoning your animal

-The essential part of our mission with animals is to offer help to their humans
+The essential part of our mission with animals is to offer help to their humans in order

-in order to prevent abandonment as much as possible.
+to prevent abandonments as much as possible.

 • Plan your move several months in advance to be sure to find an apartment that accepts pets.
 To help you in your research, consult the following site.

-• Vacuum regularly to eliminate pet hair.
+• Regularly pass the vacuum to eliminate pet fur/hair.

-• Wash your hands after touching your pet.
+• Wash your hands after touching your animal.

 • Get your children and other family members to help out with your pet-related chores.
 It’s also a good for your kids to learn that having a pet comes with certain responsibilities.